aeeckhou/shallowHRD/README.md

 ## Nota Bene

-1. Two different script of *shallowHRD* depending on the reference genome used
+1. Two different script of *shallowHRD* are available depending on the reference genome used

 2. *shallowHRD* can be adapted to other software with slight modification of outputs to match *shallowHRD* intput format <br/>
 For instance [QDNAseq](https://github.com/ccagc/QDNAseq) (Adapt output and comment the two lines of script after "No log2 transformation") <br/>